GCSE Options 2023-2024

 1. Try to choose a balance of subjects and pick subjects that you are good at, and enjoy, because you are more likely to succeed in them.

-2. Be aware of the career implications of your choices; our Head of Careers and Higher Education is available to discuss this further.
+2. We strongly encourage pupils to consider one Modern Foreign Language and a subject from Humanities.
+3. Be aware of the career implications of your choices; our Head of Careers and Higher Education is available to discuss this further.

 Note: